Deck Planters & Other Outdoor Home Decorating Tips

 There are bird baths available, ranging from simple to very decorative that provide excellent options for your yard.
 There have also been some purpose-built bird waterers recently added to the market that provide a simpler method for incorporating water into your backyard area.

 Harness the Beauty of the Wind

-The wind art cateogry has rapidly grown from simple wind chimes to include an incredible variety of all shapes and sizes of spinners, twisters, and chimes.
+The wind art category has rapidly grown from simple wind chimes to include an incredible variety of all shapes and sizes of spinners, twisters, and chimes.
 There are even beautiful selections of wind art that incorporate both twister and spinner, and the addition of one of these is sure to become a talking point of your yard decor.

 Wind Chimes or Wind Spinners?

-Adding movement to what otherwise might me a static display is an excellent way stimulate visual interest.
+Adding movement to an otherwise static display is an excellent way to stimulate visual interest.
 Both Wind Chimes and Wind Spinners are excellent ways to create that visual spark, but which one is right for you?
 Wind Spinners are good for those that want to keep your outdoor area quiet.
 They also tend to be a little larger than wind chimes so plan accordingly.
 Wind Chimes on the other hand include an auditory element, and some people find that to be relaxing.
 However, wind chimes aren't as large as the wind spinners, so you won't get as much of a visual impact by choosing a wind chime.

 How to Display